ahogen/ahogen.github.io/src/content/post/SystemVerilog-tutorial-ram.md

 I normally prefer the second option because it keeps the port names and sizes in the same place, so I only have to look in one location to find out everything.
 Also if I decided to change a port name, I don't have to change it twice.
 It doesn't matter which one you choose.
 They both work the same.

-*However*, for this tutorial, we are going to use the **first method**, because of reasons you're about to see...
+*However*, for this tutorial, we are going to use the **first** (older) method, because of reasons you're about to see...

-## Parameterization ##
+# Parameterization #
+---

+The idea here is to make our RAM module reusable.
+We can copy and paste this code, change only two numbers, and have a RAM module of a completely different size with very minimal effort.
+In C/C++ we might use global const variables for this purpose.
+In SystemVerilog, we're going to use something called a parameter.

-If you didn't know, parameters are kind of something like a global `const` variable in C languages, used to define constant values used throughout your code.
+If you didn't know, parameters are kind of like a global `const` variable in C languages.
 Parameters have to be declared *inside* of a SV module.
 A `parameter` can be redefined but a `localparam` cannot.
 See section 3.10 of [[1]](#sv-for-design).
-Treat them like you would a normal Verilog constant, such as 4'b000, except use the name instead of the number.
+Treat them like you would a normal Verilog constant, such as `4'b0000`, except use the name instead of the number.

 This is how you would create a parameter or localparam.